Stroke Edit Mode¶

 - Bend Shift-W

-- Bends selected item between the 3D cursor and the mouse.
+- Bends selected items between the 3D cursor and the mouse.

 - Mirror Ctrl-M

 - Mirrors selected strokes along one or more axes.